 Willow: Don't worry, we're sure to spot Faith first.
 She's like this cleavagy slut-bomb walking around.

 - Ahh, Xena… It didn't protect the limbs, head, and neck, but oddly enough, this◊ is pretty much state of the art armor for her time whenever that was.
 Sure it doesn't cover the aforementioned areas, but she does have gauntlets and high boots.
-And who wants to Walk the Earth in a helmet?
+And who goes Walking the Earth in a helmet?
 (This is not getting into Gabrielle; at least Xena's stripperiffic outfit was armoured.)

-Many outfits on both Dancing With the Stars and it sister show So You Think You Can Damce, especially the women's costumes although there are many shirtless scenes from the men to compensate.
+- Many outfits on both Dancing with the Stars and it sister show So You Think You Can Dance, especially the women's costumes although there are many shirtless scenes from the men to compensate.

 Myths & Religion

 - The Satanic Bible by Anton Szandor LaVey (founder of the Church of Satan) lays out the rules for clothes worn during a Satanic magical ritual.
 LaVey had some lingering 1960's sexism in his lines of thinking, regardless of his radical ideas.
 His writings often seem to give the impression that only men have a sex drive, and he reportedly expressed envy to a beautiful woman's ability to wrap men around her little finger:

 Black robes are worn by male participants. [...]
 Female participants wear garments which are sexually suggestive, or all black clothing for older women. [...]
 Sexually appealing clothing is worn by women for the purpose of stimulating the emotions of the male participants, and thereby intensifying the outpouring of adrenal or bio-electrical energy which will insure a more powerful working.